tengge1/ShadowEditor/README-en.md

 * Release date: January 11, 2019
 * Update log:

 1. Added version control to the scene.
-The scene table only saves the latest scene, and the historical data is saved in the 'scene name_history` table.
+The scene table only saves the latest scene, and the historical data is saved in the `scene name_history` table.
 2. Save the material to automatically generate a shader thumbnail.
 3. Save the modified material loaded into the server model.
 4. Rectangle, circular, cylindrical, icosahedron, wine glass, plane, sphere, teapot, tire, knot, and loading model all support rigid body components.
 Support visualization to set the shape of the collision body (square, sphere), mass and inertia.